mateuslopes92/AI/DataStructures/resume.md

 ## Binary Tree O(log n)
 Binary Tree is like a Tree but with a constraint that has at most 2 child nodes Left nodes are smaller values and right side are the bigger ones

+## Graph
+One example is friend suggestion on social media can be represented with an tuple or dictionary

+## Binary search O(log n)
+should use ordered array
+divide the array in 2 till find the required item

+## Bubble sort O(n2)
+compare 2 numbers and do the swap if is needed sending lower numbers to left, then keep going to right side repeting the process comparing 2 numbers

+## Quick sort
+use a pivot to do the sort, putting the pivot where left elements are lower and right are greater